Mohamed Salah: 2021–2022: Third Golden Boot and Playmaker of the Season

-On 7 December, Salah scored Liverpool's opening goal in a 2–1 away win against A.C.
-Milan at the San Siro as Liverpool became the first English club to win all six Champions League group games in the competition's history.
+On 7 December 2021, Salah scored Liverpool's opening goal in a 2–1 away win against AC Milan at the San Siro as Liverpool became the first English club to win all six Champions League group games in the competition's history.
 The goal was Salah's 20th of the season and he became the first Liverpool player since Ian Rush to score 20 goals in five successive seasons.
-On 16 December, Salah scored Liverpool's second goal in a 3–1 home win against Newcastle United, the 15th consecutive Premier League game he either scored or made an assist, in what was Liverpool's 2000th top-flight win.
+On 16 December, Salah scored Liverpool's second goal in a 3–1 home win against Newcastle United, the 15th consecutive Premier League game he either scored or made an assist, in what was Liverpool's 2,000th top-flight win.
 On 19 February 2022, Salah became the 10th player to score 150 goals in all competitions for the club, and the second fastest (232 matches) after Roger Hunt (226), when he scored the second goal in a 3–1 Premier League win over Norwich at Anfield.

-On 19 April 2022, Salah became the first Premier League Player to score 5 goals against Manchester United in a single season after scoring a brace in a 4–0 win at Anfield.
-On 29 April 2022, Salah was named England's Men's Footballer of the Year for the second time since 2018.

-On 22 May 2022, Salah was awarded his third Golden Boot award at the end of the Premier League 2021–22 season, sharing the award with Son Heung-min after both players scored 23 goals.
+On 19 April, Salah became the first Premier League Player to score five goals against Manchester United in a single season after scoring a brace in a 4–0 win at Anfield.
+On 29 April, Salah was named England's Men's Footballer of the Year for the second time since 2018.
+On 22 May, Salah was awarded his third Golden Boot award at the end of the Premier League season, sharing the award with Son Heung-min after both players scored 23 goals.
 Salah also won the Playmaker of the Season award after collecting 13 assists.
+Salah earned a runner-up medal in the 2021–22 Champions League, losing the final to Real Madrid.
+Liverpool narrowly missed out on the chance to achieve a historic quadruple, coming second in the Premier League and the Champions League but winning both the EFL Cup and the FA Cup.